activebridge/lazybox/README.md

 });
 ```

-If there are more than one link to image you can click on image in the lazybox to show the next one
+If there are more than one link to image you can click on image in the lazybox to show the next one (version < 0.2.6)

 ```haml
 = link_to image.url, rel: :lazybox do